Epic Games v. Google: Background

 Google operates the Google Play Store for Android devices.
-Similar to Apple and its App Store for iOS devices, Google takes a 30% share of the revenue for all sales made through the Play Store, including in-app purchases.
-This 30% revenue share was comparable to what other digital storefronts, like Steam, require as of 2019.
+Similar to Apple and its App Store for iOS devices, Google customarily took a 30% share of the revenue from all sales made through the Play Store, including in-app purchases.
+This 30% revenue share had become common practice among digital storefronts by 2019.

-Tim Sweeney, the CEO of Epic Games, had been outspoken about this 30% fee, believing that storefronts could significantly reduce this while still being profitable.
-Part of the reasoning behind the Epic Games Store was to show that Epic could operate this storefront at a 12% revenue share.
-Epic released Fortnite Battle Royale for computers and consoles in 2017 as a free to play title supported by microtransactions, allowing players to buy in-game "V-bucks" currency for cosmetic items.
-When Fortnite was brought to mobile devices in 2018, Epic initially released the game through sideloading as to avoid giving Google any revenue from in-game sales.
-However, this led to a number of clones, some with malicious behavior, to appear in the Google Play Store to masquerade as the real Fortnite game, and Epic eventually discontinued the sideloaded version in favor of a legitimate Google Play version in 2020.
+Epic had released Fortnite Battle Royale for computers and consoles in 2017 as a free to play title supported by microtransactions, allowing players to buy in-game "V-bucks" currency for cosmetic items.
+When Fortnite was brought to mobile devices in 2018, Epic initially released the game through sideloading to avoid Google's charges for in-game sales.
+However, this led to a number of clones, some with malicious behavior, appearing in the Google Play Store and masquerading as the real Fortnite game.
+Epic eventually discontinued the sideloaded version in favor of a legitimate Google Play version in 2020.

-On August 13, 2020, Epic initiated "Project Liberty", a plan to challenge the 30% revenue fees on Google's and Apple's stores.
-Both the Android and iOS versions of Fortnite were updated with code to allow players to buy V-bucks directly from Epic alongside the respective storefront, providing a better deal for those buying directly from Epic.
-This practice violated the allowable terms for apps for both the Google Play Store and App Store, and Fortnite was removed from these storefronts that same day.
-Epic used this action to file federal lawsuits it had prepared against both Google and Apple in the United States District Court for the Northern District of California, asserting their storefronts engaged in anti-competitive behavior.
+Tim Sweeney, the CEO of Epic Games, had been outspoken about Google's 30% fee, believing that storefronts could still be profitable while taking a lesser percentage.
+Epic launched its own Epic Games Store in 2018 to demonstrate that a digital storefront could be profitable while taking less than a 30% revenue share, using 12% for its store.

-In Apple's case, Epic's case was overseen by Judge Yvonne Gonzalez Rogers.
-Apple filed a countersuit against Epic within weeks of Epic's action, citing a breach of contract.
-The trial was held in May 2021, and Rogers made her decision in both suits in September 2021, ruling against Epic on nine of their ten claims, but upholding a claim related to Apple's anti-steering provisions, which prevented apps from advertising other means to purchase in-game content.
-Rogers ordered that Apple must allow for apps to include such steering.
-Both Epic and Apple appealed the ruling to the Ninth Circuit, which upheld Rogers' ruling in Apple 2023.
-The Supreme Court of the United States declined to hear the subsequent appeals, leaving Rogers' order to Apple in place.
+In 2020, Epic initiated "Project Liberty" to challenge the 30% revenue fees collected by the Google and Apple app stores.
+Both the Android and iOS versions of Fortnite were updated with code to allow players to buy V-bucks directly from Epic.
+This practice violated the allowable terms for apps offered by Google and Apple, and Fortnite was removed from these storefronts that same day.
+Epic reacted by filing lawsuits against both Google and Apple in the United States District Court for the Northern District of California, accusing the companies of engaging in monopolistic behavior.